CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ---
 subcategory: "Guides"
-page_title: "Migration"
+page_title: "Migration to Terraform Plugin Framework"
 description: |-
-    An overview of resource and datasource migration changes
+    An overview of resource and data source migration to Terraform Plugin Framework
 ---

 ## Introduction

-Since the first release in September 2020, the Terraform ACI provider has come a long way, adding new resources and datasources to make managing Cisco ACI environments easier.
+Since its first release in September 2020, the Terraform ACI provider has come a long way, adding new resources and data sources to make managing Cisco ACI environments easier.
 Over the years, we've moved from SDKv1 to [SDKv2](https://developer.hashicorp.com/terraform/plugin/sdkv2), and now to the latest [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework), which is the recommended way to develop Terraform plugins and offers many advantages over SDKv2.

-To take full advantage of the new features in the Terraform Plugin Framework, we had to completely rewrite the Terraform ACI provider resources and datasources.
+To take full advantage of the new features in the Terraform Plugin Framework, we had to completely rewrite the Terraform ACI provider resources and data sources.
 While this was a big task, it also gave us a chance to review and improve the current ACI provider.
 This guide explains the new features that the Terraform Plugin Framework provides and the changes we have made to the ACI provider and why we made them.

 ## Upgrading the ACI Terraform Provider